midouest/norns-repl/README.md

 -   Send a command to the Matron REPL at the configured Norns host and port
 -   Command Palette: _"Norns REPL: Send Command to Matron..."_

+`nornsREPL.matron.sendSelection`

+-   Send the selected Lua code to the Matron REPL at the configured Norns host and port
+-   The Matron REPL must be connected and the active editor language must be Lua

 `nornsREPL.crone.connect`

 -   Connect to the Crone REPL at the configured Norns host and port